code-423n4/2022-11-stakehouse-findings/data/0x4non-G.md

 - [G-4] Remove unnecesary variable `balance` on [SyndicateRewardsProcessor.sol#L58](https://github.com/code-423n4/2022-11-stakehouse/blob/main/
 - [G-5] Use `unchecked` blocks to save gas
 - [G-6] `++i`/`i++` should be `unchecked{++i}`/`unchecked{i++}` when it is not possible for them to overflow
+- [G-7] Functions guaranteed to revert when called by normal users can be marked `payable`

 ## Upgrade openzeppelin contract to latest versions